mikro-orm/mikro-orm/docs/relationships.md

 side (the owning side).
 Bidirectional are defined on both sides, while one is owning side (where references are store), marked by `inversedBy` attribute pointing to the inverse side.
 On the inversed side we define it with `mappedBy` attribute pointing back to the owner:

+> When modeling bidirectional relationship, you can also omit the `inversedBy` attribute,
+> defining `mappedBy` on the inverse side is enough as it will be auto-wired.

 ## ManyToOne